 In a medium bowl, whisk the egg yolks with the cinnamon.
 Whisk in the cream mixture until well blended.

 Ladle the mixture into the ramekins and fill the outer pan with hot tap water.
 The water should come about halfway up the sides of the ramekins.
 You might want to put the pan in the oven before you add the hot water.
 Try to avoid sloshing when you move the pan.

 Bake for 30 to 40 minutes, depending on the depth of the creme brulee.
 They should be set with only a slight jiggle.
 Very carefully remove the pan(s) from the oven.
 Remove the ramekins from the pan—use a spatula and oven mitt—to a rack to cool.
-Cover and refrigerate them for 3 to 4 hours, or until thoroughly chilled.
+Cover and refrigerate them for three to four hours or until thoroughly chilled.
 They can be made a day in advance.

 When you are ready to serve, take the ramekins out of the refrigerator.

 Sprinkle 1 1/2 to 2 teaspoons of superfine sugar over each creme brulee, depending on the surface area of the ramekins.
 Gently rotate the ramekin on the countertop to distribute the sugar evenly over the top.

 Use a kitchen torch to melt the sugar, using a protected hand to move the ramekin quarter-turns as you torch it.
 The ramekin will be hot, so take care.